donteaford/Zero-Hour-Operation-Musk/README.md

 ---
 **All stories, actions, references, and characters are fictional and are not meant to represent real people or events.

 **Remember: Stay anonymous.
 Stay vigilant.
-We do not foreget, we do not forgive.
+We do not forget, We do not forgive.
 Expect us.
 The future depends on it.